atbcb/usab-uswds/_aba-guides/chapter-7-signs.md

 Non-glare finishLight-on-dark or dark-on-light contrast between characters and the background

-begin image notes \
+Begin image notes. \
 Upper or lowercase characters (or combination of both), conventional form (prohibited: italic, oblique, script, highly decorative or other unusual forms) \
-Line spacing: 135% – 170% of character height \
+Line spacing: 135% – 170% of character height. \
-Characters 40" min. above finish floor or ground \
+Characters 40" min. above finish floor or ground. \
-Character height (based on viewing distance) \
+Character height (based on viewing distance). \
-Non-glare finish \
+Non-glare finish. \
-Light-on-dark or dark-on-light contrast between characters and the background \
+Light-on-dark or dark-on-light contrast between characters and the background. \
+End image notes.
+{: .usa-sr-only }

-Characters must contrast with their background with either light-on-dark or dark-on-light and have a non-glare finish.
-A minimum level of contrast is not specified in the Standards.
+Characters must contrast with their background with either light-on-dark or dark-on-light and have a non-glare finish.&nsp;
+A minimum level of contrast is not specified in the Standards.&nbsp;
 The higher the contrast, the better for legibility, particularly for people with low vision.
 Variated or textured backgrounds can reduce contrast and compromise readability.

 caption: Examples of good contrast